Debiased distributed learning for sparse partial linear models in high dimensions: Estimation on Local Estimators

 with probability at least

-Here $N_0$ and $c$ are two absolute constants given in the proof of Theorem \ref{linearthm}. \end{thm} The proof of Theorem \ref{linearthm}, contained in Section 5, constitutes one main technical contribution of this paper.
-From the result of Theorem \ref{linearthm}, it is seen that the achieved rate is affected by the bound on $L_n$.
-There is some related work assuming directly that $L_n$ is bounded, see \cite{fanlv13,Yuan2017}.
-This case easily yields the optimal oracle rates of the parametric estimator.
-In general, there is no restriction on $L_n$ in most of the literature.
-In the latter setting, a standard technical proof is to first construct some event, and then prove that the desired results hold under the event, as well as that the event occurs with high probability, see \citet*{Muller2015} for details.
-However, their results require the lower bound of $\lambda_2$, which further hinders the optimal rates of the averaging estimator.
+Here $\Pi_{max}=\max_{j\in[p]}\|g^*_j\|_\infty$. $C_{j,K}$ and $N_0$ are two absolute constants appearing in the proof of Theorem 2 and Lemma \ref{talagrand} respectively. \end{thm} The proof of Theorem \ref{linearthm}, contained in Section 5, constitutes one main technical contribution of this paper.
+From the result of Theorem \ref{linearthm}, it is seen that the quadratic term $\|\widehat{\Delta}_\beta\|_1^2$ appears in the right hand of \eqref{localbound}.
+Hence, this result is useful only if upper bounds of $\|\widehat{\Delta}_\beta\|_1$ and $\|\widehat{\Delta}_f\|_{K}$ can be proved to be bounded uniformly in advance.
+Proposition 1 attempts at solving such problem.
+Recall that, a standard technical proof for analyzing \eqref{localbound} is to first construct some event, and then prove that the desired results hold under the event, as well as that the event occurs with high probability, see \citet*{Muller2015} for details.
+However, their results are based on the use of the first order optimization and thereby they cannot be directly extended to any non-smooth learning problem.
 We also notice that, the restricted strong convexity \citep*{Raskutti2012} and restricted eigenvalues constants \citep*{Bickel2009} are two key tools to derive sharp error bounds of the oracle results.
 These mentioned techniques can be used for the two-step estimation for PLM \citep*{Zhu2017}, nevertheless it seems quite difficult to apply for our one-step approach.

-The following proposition provides an upper bound of $L_n$, which together with Theorem \ref{linearthm} can yield the rates of the parametric estimator even without the constraint.